tommyrharper/shared-notes/stakingv2/audit-response/post-audit-changes-overview.md

 However I believe that this is extremely unlikely to happen.
 In reality probably few users will miss the deadline and the function can by my calculation handle up to `37_000` entries in one transaction (using less than 30m gas).
 We are not aware of any users who have `2000` entries or more, so a capacity of `37_000` is plenty.

-- TODO: calculated how many iterations of the loop it would take to run out of gas.

 Also the impact is low, it just means some funds (probably very little) are locked in the `EscrowMigrator` and if we really want them we could update the contract to allow us to sweep those funds.

 Again the `updateTotalLocked` function has no access control, so anyone can call it at any time.